munki/munki/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 This is not the place to ask for support or help with using Munki.
 This is to report a reproducible bug with the Munki code.
-For support or help with using Munki, please use the munki-discuss Google Group.
+For support or help with using Munki, please use the munki-discuss Google Group (https://groups.google.com/g/munki-discuss).

 **Describe the bug**
 A clear and concise description of what the bug is.